Buying a house at 40: why it's not too late

 You’ll know what home you want

-You may end up choosing a home that suits your lifestyle now but won’t be the best for you later on, for example, if you decide to have children or move to a job based somewhere else.
+When you’re rushing to get on the property ladder in your 20s or 30s, you may end up choosing a home that suits your lifestyle now but won’t be the best for you later on.
+For example, if you decide to have children or move to a job based elsewhere.

 You’re more likely to have someone you’re happy to buy with